philippemnoel/whist-FFmpeg/README.md

 Fractal README
 =============

 This repository is Fractal's fork of FFmpeg, with a few modifications.
-To build this version of FFmpeg for Windows, refer to the Fractal repository with Windows FFmpeg build tools: https://github.com/fractalcomputers/ffmpeg-windows-build-helpers.
+To build this version of FFmpeg for Windows, refer to the [Fractal repository with Windows FFmpeg build tools](https://github.com/fractalcomputers/ffmpeg-windows-build-helpers).
 To build the Fractal version of FFmepg on Linux Ubuntu, please refer to [this document](https://docs.google.com/document/d/1HsY4_qABX1Drp5TENAqexesnTOvIV4Yv8GIGSDDPSuk/edit).

 Here's a list of modifications we've made to the original FFmpeg fork:
 - Add 0RGB32 Cuda resizing to the `scale_cuda` filter (to replace sw_scale entirely in the GPU)